chaukhoa97/portfolio-v2/docs/Next.js/interview.md

 #### Features

-- Built-in Server-side Rendering Support.
+- Built-in Server-side Rendering support.
 We can even blend CSR with SSR.
 - File-based Routing.
 - Have Fullstack Capabilities: We can add backend (server side) code into our Next.js app.